raymondkeogh/doggystyle/README.md

    dimensional button.
  - I will also have a hover effect over the menu items in the navigation bar using Font Awesome icons offering the use more feedback on what they are about to click.
+This effect will be repeated in the footer element for the contact number and email address indicating that they can be interacted with.
  - The active page will also display the Font Awesome icon to indicate to the user which part of the site they are currently on.